kristian94/wasm-experiments/README.md

 make sure you recompile the rust package after adding a new function (see section 1.2)

+Make sure the name of the function matches the equivalent javascript function (if not, it wont be shown in the application UI)

 #### 2.2.3 input-generators

 navigate to ````node-app/public/input-generators.js````.
 As the name suggests, this file generates input values for the tested functions.
 Add a property to the ````inputGenerators```` object, where the key matches  the name of the test function, and the value is a function that returns a value, that the function can be tested with